 We recommend updating to the most recent build of the stable version of Open Dental.

-Enable eRx for the Provider in Open Dental / Acknowledge Fees
+Enable eRx Access for the Provider in Open Dental / Acknowledge Fees

 This must be done by someone with the Edit Provider Permission.